Welcome to the West Ham United Memorabilia Collection featuring everything Claret and Blue

 The 1961-62 campaign ends with the striker scoring 12 goals from 20 games.
 Balfour also put paid to his first-ever medal when St. Lukes were defeated 3-2 in the final of the Fitzgerald Cup.

-The following season a positional change as he moved inside from his outside-left berth which elevated his goal ratio as he bagged 31 of the sides 70 goals that campaign and a place in the Brighton Boys side as well as having a trail with South London.
-Stephen confesses he didn't play very well and was still picked.
+The following season a positional change as he moved inside from his outside-left berth which elevated his goal ratio as he bagged 31 of the sides 70 goals that campaign.
+He was also selected for a place in the Brighton Boys side against South London Boys.
+Stephen confesses he didn’t play very well on his first appearance at the Goldstone Ground, but he was still picked.

 Varndean FC (1963-64 to 1966-67)